Esri/gradle-eclipse-studio-android/README.md

 }
 ```

 ## Project Structure
 File structure has changed for Gradle based Android Studio projects.
 Eclipse is more restrictive than Android Studio as you can use Gradle to work with almost any file structure you describe in the source sets of the build script.
-Here are the artifacts that Ecilpse will not let you move:
+Here are the artifacts that Eclipse will not let you move:

 * AndroidManifext.xml
 * res/